DaoCloud/DaoCloud-docs/docs/en/docs/network/intro/issues.md

 https://github.com/spidernet-io/spiderpool/pull/2532

-#### IPPool.Spec.MultusName does not resolve the namespace correctly
+#### Incorrect namespace parsing in IPPool.Spec.MultusName causes affinity to fail, making the multusName unfindable

 Specified Pod Annotation: `v1.multus-cni.io/default-network: kube-system/ipvlan-eth0`, due to Spiderpool's incorrect parsing of namespace, the wrong namespace is used when querying network-attachment-definitions, resulting in the failure to find the corresponding network-attachment-definitions, and thus the Pod cannot be successfully created.